Total war: World War I

+Air Warfare

+Bombing civilians from the air was adopted as a strategy for the first time in World War I, and a leading advocate of this strategy was Peter Strasser "Leader of Airships" (Führer der Luftschiffe; F.d.L.).
+Strasser, who was chief commander of German Imperial Navy Zeppelins during World War I, the main force operating German strategic bombing across Europe and the UK, saw bombing of civilians as well as military targets as an essential element of total war.
+He argued that causing civilian casualties and damaging domestic infrastructure served both as propaganda and as a means of diverting resources from the front line.

 Propaganda

 One of the features of total war in Britain was the use of government propaganda posters to divert all attention to the war on the home front.
 Posters were used to influence public opinion about what to eat and what occupations to take, and to change the attitude of support towards the war effort.
-Even the Music Hall was used as propaganda, with propaganda songs aimed at recruitment.
+Even music halls were used as propaganda, with propaganda songs aimed at recruitment.

 After the failure of the Battle of Neuve Chapelle, the large British offensive in March 1915, the British Commander-in-Chief Field Marshal John French blamed the lack of progress on insufficient and poor-quality artillery shells.
 This led to the Shell Crisis of 1915 which brought down both the Liberal government and Premiership of H. H. Asquith.
 He formed a new coalition government dominated by Liberals and appointed David Lloyd George as Minister of Munitions.
 It was a recognition that the whole economy would have to be geared for war if the Allies were to prevail on the Western Front.

 Carl Schmitt, a supporter of Nazi Germany, wrote that total war meant "total politics"—authoritarian domestic policies that imposed direct control of the press and economy.
-In Schmitt's view the total state, which directs fully the mobilization of all social and economic resources to war, is antecedent to total war.
+In Schmitt's view the total state, which directs fully the mobilisation of all social and economic resources to war, is antecedent to total war.
 Scholars consider that the seeds of this total state concept already existed in the German state of World War I, which exercised full control of the press and other aspects economic and social life as espoused in the statement of state ideology known as the "Ideas of 1914".

 Rationing

 As young men left the farms for the front, domestic food production in Britain and Germany fell.
 In Britain, the response was to import more food, which was done despite the German introduction of unrestricted submarine warfare, and to introduce rationing.
 The Royal Navy's blockade of German ports prevented Germany from importing food and hastened German capitulation by creating a food crisis in Germany.

-Almost the whole of Europe and some of the European colonial empires mobilized soldiers.
+Almost the whole of Europe and some of the European colonial empires mobilised soldiers.
 Rationing occurred on the home fronts.
-Bulgaria went so far as to mobilize a quarter of its population, or 800,000 people, a greater share of its population than any other country during the war.
+Bulgaria went so far as to mobilise a quarter of its population, or 800,000 people, a greater share of its population than any other country during the war.